cloudpurpose/jadzia_d9-1.x/README.md

 # jadzia_d9-1.x
-A demo/starter kit for an institutional website in Drupal 9.
+A Drupal 9 theme for an institutional website using Bootstrap 5.